Appearance

 DANGER

-For email and GitHub comments, if the repo is not connected then directives won't take effect until somebody visits the review in Reviewable.
+For email and GitHub comments, if the repository isn’t connected, then directives won’t take effect until someone visits the review in Reviewable.
 Editing directives in a previously sent message won't work either.

 Replying via email or on GitHub

-Reviewable recognizes a number of case-insensitive shorthands in external comments.
+Reviewable also recognizes a number of case-insensitive shorthands in external comments.
 You can reply with the single word acknowledge (or ack) to simulate clicking the primary button in Reviewable (whatever its label might actually be).
-You can also update the disposition in your reply by inserting on a line, by itself, Discussing, Satisfied, Informing, Working, or Blocking.
+You can also update the disposition in your reply by inserting on a separate line, by itself, "Discussing", "Informing", "Working", or "Blocking".

 TIP